matteodegobbi/vault/concurrent_programming/Virtual Memory.md

 The Page Table is an array of numbers each L bits long, it contains physical addresses of pages corresponding to the virtual pages.

 OS and MMU [share](https://stackoverflow.com/questions/58995151/why-does-the-os-need-a-page-table-if-the-mmu-already-has-one) the page tables

+Each process has its page table, independent from other processes, this is important for when we will talk about [[Processes]] context switch.
 ## Reasons for virtual memory
 One simple reason is that if we have two processes running the same program in one computer we want the two processes to not interfere with each other by using the same memory.
 Virtual memory allows this since the virtual addresses in different processes will be mapped to different physical addresses by the MMU.